Sedai Logo

 How Sedai Builds Autonomy with Context

-What’s interesting is that this isn’t a new idea for us.
+What’s interesting is this isn’t a new idea for us.

-Sedai didn’t start with automation and work toward autonomy.
-We started with a closed control loop — to observe, decide, act, and learn — and built Sedai around capturing context because it was the only way learning actually worked in production.
+At Sedai, we started with a closed control loop — to observe, decide, act, and learn — and designed the platform around capturing context.
+This was the only way learning worked safely in production.

 That’s why we consistently drive significantly better results than traditional automated optimization platforms.